hxngiee/DiffFace/README.md

 ```

 ## License
-For academic and non-commercial use only.The whole project is under the CC-BY-NC 4.0 license.
+This licence allows for academic and non-commercial purpose only.
+The entire project is under the CC-BY-NC 4.0 license.

 ## Citation
 If you find DiffFace useful for your work please cite: